scriptbuzz/mbx-getstock-aws-puppeteer/README.md

 * Puppeteer: A Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
 Puppeteer runs headless by default but can be configured to run full (non-headless) Chrome or Chromium. https://pptr.dev/

-* Amazon API Gateway: AWS service for creating, publishing, maintaining, monitoring, and securing REST, HTTP, and WebSocket APIs.
-In this solution, it will expose an endpoint that when invoked, it will trigger a Lambda function that will process the request to capture a webpage, save the captured image to an S3 bucket and DynamoDB table.
+* Amazon API Gateway: AWS service for provisioning REST, HTTP, and WebSocket APIs.
+In this solution, it will expose a public endpoint that when invoked, will trigger a Lambda function that will process the request to gather the stock info and capture a webpage image, then save the collected data to an S3 bucket and DynamoDB table.

-* Lambda: Serverless compute service that executes the NodeJS logic, using Puppeteer, to process the webpage data and image capture request.
+* Lambda: Serverless compute service that executes the Node logic, using Puppeteer, to process the webpage data and image capture requests.

-* S3: Serverless object storage to save stock info screen captures.
+* S3: Serverless object storage to save the requested stock info webpage image captures.
 The name of the image capture file is a concatenation of the datetime stamp and stock symbol.

-* DynamoDB: Serverless NoSQL database to store basic stock info.
+* DynamoDB: Serverless NoSQL database used to store basic stock info.
 I am storing a datetime stamp, the stock symbol, the stock value, and the url to the captured image in S3.

 * EventBridge: Serverless scheduler that can call a number of AWS services and pass parameters.
 I am using this service to periodically call the API Gateway endpoint with different stock symbols.